Advanced Intensive Acting Diploma (PGIP)

 HOW TO APPLY:

 For each September entry, auditions are offered between January and August.
-All dates are listed on the front-page Post on our website: Dates and special events coming up.
+Dates are listed on the front-page post on our website: Dates and special events coming up.

-Auditions are held at our Dean Street base, Studio Soho.
+Auditions are held at our Dean Street base, Studio Soho in central London.